M-Ali007/Mustapad/README.md

 ### Inspiration
 I thought that this could be a great additon to my setup and I could learn a lot from doing this so I made this.
 It was hard but I learnt a bunch.

+### Challenges
+This was pretty hard - I've never done anything like this ever - but it all paid off and I hvae a super cool design now

 ### A screenshot of my overall hackpad

 <img width="1114" height="728" alt="image" src="https://github.com/user-attachments/assets/adb04ff4-7e03-48b9-913b-36899871635f" />